Ikeda Tsuneoki: Military life

+In 1552 - 1554, He took part in the Battle of Kiyosu Castle against Oda Nobutomo, deputy governor of southern Owari.

-In 1557, he defeated Oda Nobuyuki and took Suemori Castle, who was guilty of treason against his brother Oda Nobunaga.
+In 1556, he defeated Oda Nobuyuki, who was guilty of treason against his brother Oda Nobunaga.
+In 1558, he took over Suemori Castle.

-In 1560, he was one of Nobunaga main forces against Imagawa Yoshimoto at the Battle of Okehazama.
+In 1560, he led one of Nobunaga's main forces against Imagawa Yoshimoto at the Battle of Okehazama.

-In 1567, he participated at Siege of Inabayama Castle against the Saito clan in the first division of Oda Nobunaga's forces along with Shibata Katsuie.
+In 1567, he participated in the Siege of Inabayama Castle against the Saitō clan in the first division of Oda Nobunaga's forces, along with Shibata Katsuie.

-In 1570, he was active in the Battle of Anegawa against Azai-Asakura clan and became the Lord of Inuyama Castle.
+In 1570, he was active in the Battle of Anegawa against the Azai-Asakura alliance and became the lord of Inuyama Castle.

 In 1571, Tsuneoki took part in the burning Siege of Mount Hiei to subdue the followers of the Ishiyama-Honganji; attacks against the Nagashima Ikkō-ikki.

-In 1573, he participated in the Siege of Makishima castle against Ashikaga Yoshiaki.
+In 1573, he participated in the Siege of Makishima Castle against Ashikaga Yoshiaki.
 Yoshiaki surrendered, and sending Yoshihiro, his eldest son, as a hostage to Nobunaga.

 In 1574, he entered the mountain fortress of Ori Castle in eastern Mino to pin-down Akechi Castle after it was taken by Takeda Katsuyori.

-In 1575 he fought in the Battle of Nagashino against the Takeda clan.
+In 1575, he fought in the Battle of Nagashino against the Takeda clan.

 In 1577, he took part in the Battle of Tedorigawa against the Uesugi clan.

-In 1580, he beat Araki Murashige at Siege of Hanakuma castle, who locked himself in the castle and was given Murashige's domain.
+In 1580, he beat Araki Murashige at Siege of Hanakuma Castle, who locked himself in the castle and was given Murashige's domain at Settsu Province.

-In 1582, he fought in Hashiba Hideyoshi's force at the Battle of Yamazaki after the Incident at Honnō-ji, helping defeat Akechi Mitsuhide.
-He also in the meeting at Kiyosu Castle to decide upon Nobunaga's successor.
+In 1582, he led 4000 troops, acted as the spearhead in the right wing, and became the chief vassal of Oda family in Hashiba Hideyoshi's force at the Battle of Yamazaki after the Incident at Honnō-ji, helping defeat Akechi Mitsuhide.
+He was also in the conference at Kiyosu Castle to decide on Nobunaga's successor.

 In 1583, he assisted Hideyoshi at Battle of Shizugatake against Shibata Katsuie and was given 130,000 koku in Mino Province, and became the lord of Ōgaki Castle.

 In 1584, he fought in the Battle of Komaki and Nagakute on the side of Hideyoshi.
 He captured Inuyama Castle on his first assault.

 Death

-In May 1584, during Battle of Komaki and Nagakute, Tsuneoki and his eldest son, Ikeda Motosuke, died in the battle at Nagakute,.
+In May 1584, during Battle of Komaki and Nagakute, Tsuneoki, his eldest son, Ikeda Motosuke, and his son-in-law, Mori Nagayoshi, were killed by Tokugawa Ieyasu's forces in the Battle at Nagakute.
 His daughter, Ikeda Sen, and his son, Ikeda Terumasa, survived the battle.
-Ikeda Terumasa succeeded him as the leader of the Ikeda clan.
+Ikeda Terumasa, his second son, succeeded him as the new head of the Ikeda clan.